rohan9446/vanet-federated-nextgen/README.md

 ## License

 This project is for academic research purposes.
-Please contact the authors for commercial use.